 Our fee for this review, set by the State Legislature, is \$15.
-In 2014, we earned revenue of \$416,790 for releasing 27,786 Deeds of Trust.
-We project that we will release 37,000 Deeds of Trust in 2015, earning revenue of \$555,000.
-Our 2016 budget estimates a small increase in the number of released Deeds of Trust, to 38,000, resulting in earned revenue of \$570,000.
+In 2015, we earned revenue of \$546,615 for releasing 36,441 Deeds of Trust.
+We project that we will release 38,000 Deeds of Trust in 2016, earning revenue of \$570,000.
+Our 2017 budget estimates a small decrease in the number of released Deeds of Trust, to 36,000, resulting in earned revenue of \$540,000.

 If the loan falls into default, the lender may exercise its right to demand that the Public Trustee foreclose on the secured property.
 We review the filing for completeness and compliance with state law, rejecting around 15% of the initial filings.
 We mail notices of the sale and their rights to the borrowers, property owners, lien holders, and other interested parties, and also notify the general public of the sale.
-We ensure that lenders respect the borrower's right to cure their default before sale and monitor compliance with Colorado's foreclosure deferment program.
+We ensure that lenders respect the borrower's right to cure their default before sale.
 Before taking the property to sale, we inspect the lender's bid to ensure that it does not reveal a previously undetectable problem with the foreclosure filing; if we find one, the foreclosure will either be delayed or even withdrawn entirely.
 After the public auction, we manage the rights of junior lien holders to redeem their interest in the sale.
-Finally, in the rare cases when an investor has purchased property for more than the amount owed, we distribute the resulting overbid to lien holders and the property owner as directed by the law.
+Finally, when an investor has purchased property for more than the amount owed, we distribute the resulting overbid to lien holders and the property owner as directed by the law.

-On average, our earned revenue per foreclosure closed, after applying the charges set by the State Legislature for different steps in the process, is a bit over \$200.
-In 2014, we earned revenue of \$383,058.48 while closing 1,980 foreclosures.
-We project that we will close 1,587 foreclosures in 2015, earning revenue of \$320,574.
-Our 2016 budget estimates a continued decrease in the number of foreclosures closed to 1,298, resulting in earned revenue of \$262,196.
+On average, our earned revenue per foreclosure closed, after applying the charges set by the State Legislature, is a bit over \$200.
+In 2015, we earned revenue of \$303,149.79 while closing 1,577 foreclosures.
+We project that we will close 1,363 foreclosures in 2016, earning revenue of \$275,326.
+Our 2017 budget estimates a continued decrease in the number of foreclosures closed to 1,228, resulting in earned revenue of \$248,056.

 We also receive a very small amount of revenue from interest earned on deposits, revenue adjustments to balances less than \$5, and for printing copies of documents.
-In 2014, we earned revenue of \$1063.40 from these sources.
-We project that we will earn \$846 from these sources in 2015.
-Our 2016 budget estimates a small decrease in this amount, to \$840.
+In 2015, we earned revenue of \$786.13 from these sources.
+We project that we will earn \$540 from these sources in 2016.
+Our 2017 budget estimates a small inecrease in this amount, to \$600.

-In 2014, our total revenue was \$800,911.88.
-We project that we will earn \$876,420 in 2015.
-Our 2016 budget estimates a decrease in total revenue, to \$833,036.
+In 2015, our total revenue was \$850,550.92.
+We project that we will earn \$845,866 in 2016.
+Our 2017 budget estimates a decrease in total revenue, to \$788.656.

 In addition to performing our duties well and faithfully, we strive to be good stewards of the public money received.
 All of our operations are funded by the fees we collect for services provided, we transfer any revenue remaining after our operational expenses are paid to El Paso County.
 Not only do we have a moral duty to be responsible with public money, the money we save helps El Paso County provide vital services for its residents.
-We are proud to say that each year from 2007 through 2014 we were able to reduce the cost of running this Office.
-Some unusual and non-recurring expenses in 2015 have interrupted this trend, but we expect it to resume in 2016.
+We are proud to say that we have consistently been able to reduce the cost of running this Office, other than due to the unusual and non-recurring expenses associated with the County-directed move in 2015.